NASA Communications - November 22, 2022

 “The planetary defense community really demonstrated their skill and readiness with their response to this short-warning event,” said Kelly Fast, Near-Earth Object Observations program manager for the Planetary Defense Coordination Office (PDCO) at NASA Headquarters in Washington.
 “Such harmless impacts become spontaneous real-world exercises and give us confidence that NASA’s planetary defense systems are capable of informing the response to the potential for a serious impact by a larger object.”

-The asteroid was discovered by NASA-funded Catalina Sky Survey, which is headquartered at the University of Arizona in Tucson, on the evening of Nov.
+The asteroid was discovered NASA-funded Catalina Sky Survey, which is headquartered at the Lunar and Planetary Laboratory at the University of Arizona in Tucson, on the evening of Nov.
 18 during routine search operations for near-Earth objects.
 The observations were quickly reported to the Minor Planet Center (MPC) – the internationally recognized clearinghouse for the position measurements of small celestial bodies – and the data was then automatically posted to the Near-Earth Object Confirmation Page.